 Stay in one of 15 stylish beach lodges lining the waterfront on Bournemouth beach.
 Sleeping up to five adults (or two adults and two children), the pretty cottages have direct access to one of Britain’s best beaches, and they’re pet-friendly too.

-This year marks the 76th anniversary of the publication of Enid Blyton's Five on a Treasure Island.
-To celebrate, visit the dramatic ruins of Corfe Castle – renamed Kirin Castle for Blyton’s series.
-From there, hop on the steam train to the super cute coastal town of SwanageFind out more
+The ruins of Corfe Castle on the Isle of Purbeck are thought to have been inspiration for Enid Blyton's Five on a Treasure Island.
+Visit the dramatic ruins of Corfe Castle – renamed Kirin Castle for Blyton’s series – and, from there, hop on the steam train to the super cute coastal town of Swanage.

 Drop your bags off at this chic hotel in Burton Bradstock overlooking the glorious Lyme Bay.
 Here, you can dine on an abundant of local fare, including Bridport smoked kippers and organic bacon for breakfast, or a crab sandwich wrapped in greaseproof paper if you’d rather make a beeline for the beach.